ikvk/imap_tools/README.rst

 Email attributes
 ^^^^^^^^^^^^^^^^

-Email message has 2 basic body variants: text and html.
-Sender can choose to include: one, other, both or neither(rare in practice).
+Email has 2 basic body variants: text and html.
+Sender can choose to include: one, other, both or neither(rare).

 MailMessage and MailAttachment public attributes are cached by functools.lru_cache